-Women:- Pure white shirts with collars, long-sleeve or below elbow, worn outside the waistband and no longer than hip length.
+Women Teal shirt with collar and three-quarter length sleeves worn outside the waistband.
 Black skirt or dress trousers, black stockings and black shoes (not sandals).
-A coloured scarf is provided for concerts.
+Shirts can be obtained through the Chorale.
 No perfume and minimal jewellery.

-Men:- White shirts, dark trousers, black shoes and socks.
+Men White shirt, dark trousers, black shoes and socks.
 Blue ties are supplied for concerts.
 Sometimes a black open-neck shirt is worn.